A Guide to Cheap Weekly Accommodation in Queenstown

 Queenstown has 20+ hostels all within walking distance of the city centre, from Queenstown Hill to the lakeside leading to Fernhill.
 A range of hostels can be found across Queenstown, from purpose-built multi-storey backpackers to popular and charming hostels.
 A couple of “pod hostels” can be found in town too.

-Because Queenstown is a tourist hotspot in New Zealand, expect prices to be at the higher scale of the backpacker price-range, usually starting from around NZ$30 even for an 8-bed dorm.
-Throughout the year, we recommend booking your hostel a couple of weeks in advance, especially for the popular ones we have listed in 10 Best Hostels in Queenstown.
+Prices typically start from NZ$25 to $30 even for an 8-bed dorm.
+At any time of the year, we recommend booking your hostel a couple of weeks in advance, especially for the popular ones we have listed in 10 Best Hostels in Queenstown.
 Queenstown is busy all year long thanks to its winter season and summer holiday season.